-Phillies fan Jill Biden to attend World Series Game 4
+Phillies fan Jill Biden to attend World Series game 4

-The White House said Monday she would attend Tuesday’s game, during which Major League Baseball will honor those affected by cancer.
-The series is tied right now at 1-1, and Game 3 is being played Monday night in Philadelphia.
+The White House said Monday she would attend Game 4 on Wednesday, during which Major League Baseball will honor those affected by cancer.
+The third game of the series, which is now tied 1-1, had been scheduled for Monday but was postponed until Tuesday due to rain.

 President Joe Biden has made ending cancer ”as we know it” a major effort of his administration.
 He hopes to cut U.S. cancer fatalities by 50% over the next 25 years and improve the lives of caregivers and those suffering from cancer.
 Experts say the objective is attainable – with adequate investments.